 With the 75th anniversary of the D-Day landings very much in the news this year, Adam Clark found himself interested in all things relating to that era.
 So it wasn’t long before he found himself on the Internet Archive listening to some of the amazing recordings of radio broadcasts from that time.
 In this month’s HackSpace […]

-The post Ghost-hunting in schools with Raspberry Pi | Hello World #9 appeared first on Raspberry Pi.
+The post Listen to World War II radio recordings with a Raspberry Pi Zero appeared first on Raspberry Pi.

 When you think of the Scouts, do you think of a self-sufficient young person with heaps of creativity, leadership, initiative, and a strong team ethic?
 So do we!
 That’s why we’re so excited about our latest opportunity to bring digital making to young people with the world’s leading youth organisation.
 On 9 and 10 November, […]

 After launching our Gender Balance in Computing programme this April, we have been busy recruiting for two trials within a small group of schools around England.
 Today, we are opening general recruitment for the programme.
 This means that all primary and secondary schools in England can now take part in the upcoming trials in this […]

 The post Gender Balance in Computing programme opens to all schools in England appeared first on Raspberry Pi.